cosmos/sdk-tutorials/academy/ibc/what-is-ibc.md

 ## Next up

 On your way to becoming a Cosmos SDK developer expert in IBC?
-In the next section, you can dive even deeper and discover information on how to develop with IBC.
+Dive even deeper and discover how to develop with IBC.